aaxzheng/FeatherFall/README.md

   * The player can use the space bar to dash in any direction they choose.
   * The game is over when the player's avatar gets trapped between the viewable screen and an obstacle.
 ## Code Snippets
+I found that the arrow keys often have a slight delay before committing to a continous input.
+To avoid stuttering movement and restrictive directional inputs, I used booleans that are changed based on when the key is pressed down and released.

-A small snippet of how the player is able to control the avatar based on direction
+A small snippet of how the player is able to control the avatar based on direction.
+The space key is used to modify whether or not the avatar is dashing at the moment.
 ![image](https://user-images.githubusercontent.com/40276721/50575988-5adb6180-0dd6-11e9-815d-01e9010ca9dd.png)

-   Another snippet of how collision is detected per obstacle
+   Another snippet of how collision is detected per obstacle.
+Since every slice of the obstacle course is made of individual parts, the collision is detected on each component and pushes back an appropriate amount.
 ![image](https://user-images.githubusercontent.com/40276721/50576001-b4dc2700-0dd6-11e9-8d2c-352b2dd4ce06.png)